oracle-livelabs/apex/nyc-genai-lab/3-using-genai/3-using-genai.md

-# Build conversation Inquiry about schools using Generative AI
+# Build a Conversational Inquiry about Schools using Generative AI

 ## Introduction
 In this lab, you learn to build conversation Inquiry about schools using Generative AI wherein a user can ask questions about a school and the chat widget uses Generative AI to provide context sensitive answers.
 This lab makes use of the latest feature of APEX 24.1 called the **Open AI Assistant**.